littleuniversestudios/angular-cli-tools/README.md

 ## Edit Blueprint Templates
 #### If you already started with a [Angular CLI Tools seed](#create-a-new-project):

-  You're done.
-Nothing more to do!

   You'll notice a `angular-cli-tools/templates` folder at the root of your project directory.
 Inside you'll find all the component blueprints.
 When generating components, Angular CLI Tools will use the template in that folder first before defaulting to it's own template file.
-Feel free to edit the local template files to match your project's needs.
+Feel free to edit the local template files in the `angular-cli-tools/templates` folder to match your project's needs.

 #### If you have an existing project, [install the local templates](#install-local-templates):